acidburn0zzz/jetpack-sdk/packages/addon-kit/docs/tabs.md

 <api name="ready">
 @event

 This event is emitted when the DOM for the tab's content is ready.

-This is equivalent to the `DOMContentLoaded` event for the given content page.
+It is equivalent to the `DOMContentLoaded` event for the given content page.

 A single tab will emit this event every time the DOM is loaded: so it will be emitted again if the tab's location changes or the content is reloaded.

-At this point all properties relating to the tab's content can be used.
+After this event has been emitted, all properties relating to the tab's content can be used.

 @argument {Tab}
 Listeners are passed the `tab` object that has loaded.